Join the movement

 It is a day of political action and civic participation.
 People march, sign petitions, meet with their elected officials, plant trees, clean up their towns and roads.
 Corporations and governments use it to make pledges and announce sustainability measures.
 Faith leaders, including Pope Francis, connect Earth Day with protecting God’s greatest creations, humans, biodiversity and the planet that we all live on.

-In the lead up to Earth Day’s 50th anniversary in 2020, Earth Day Network launched a campaign to End Plastic Pollution.
+In the lead up to Earth Day’s 50th anniversary in 2020, Earth Day Network launched a campaign to bring climate and environmental literacy to the world.

 Forty-seven years after the first Earth Day, the jury is still out on whether we will take the actions that are necessary to save ourselves.